nfdi4plants/nfdi4plants.github.io/src/content/articles/arc-how-to-start.md

 ---
 title: Start your own ARC
-summary: You want to make your scientific data FAIR (Findable, Accessible, Interoperable, and Reusable)?
+description: You want to make your scientific data FAIR (Findable, Accessible, Interoperable, and Reusable)?
 Start now with our Annotated Research Context (ARC).
 ---

 The ARC is the central framework for research data management in DataPLANT.